Language Identification

 - Score calculation

-Computes standard classification metrics (Accuracy, Macro Accuracy) by comparing model predictions with reference utt2lang
+Computes standard classification metrics (Accuracy, Macro Accuracy) by comparing model predictions with reference utt2lang.

 - t-SNE visualization